dask/dask/docs/source/dataframe-performance.rst

 the situation.
 It is cheap in the following cases:

 1. Joining a Dask.dataframe with a Pandas dataframe
-2. Joining a Dask.dataframe with a Dask.datafrmae of a single partition.
+2. Joining a Dask.dataframe with a Dask.dataframe of a single partition.
 3. Joining Dask.dataframes along their indexes

 It is expensive in the following case: